openstack/horizon/doc/source/contributor/ref/local_conf.rst

     # For a more detailed treatment of devstack network configuration
     # options, please see:
     # https://docs.openstack.org/devstack/latest/guides.html

-    # Horizon is enabled by default in Devstack, but since we're developing
-    # it's advised to use a separate clone.
-To disable horizon in DevStack,
-    # speeding up stack time, use:
-    #
-    # disable_service horizon

     ### Supported Services
     # The following panels and plugins are part of the Horizon tree